Spinach and ‘Ricotta’ Vegan Stuffed Shells

-Vegan stuffed shells are made with simple cashew or tofu based vegan ricotta, spinach, and flavorful pasta sauce, it’s both heavenly and comforting!
-This Spinach-Ricotta Stuffed Shells recipe is easy to put together and on the table in about 40 minutes.
+Vegan stuffed shells are made with vegan ricotta, spinach, and flavorful pasta sauce for a comforting meal that’s easy to make and ready in about 40 minutes!

-This stuffed shells recipe is a winning medley of carbs, creamy cheese, spinach and your favorite pasta sauce.
 And don’t forget a slice of bread to get every last bit of ricotta and sauce, this No Knead Bread is perfect!